RandomComputerUser/FancyLighting/ModCallAPI.md

             - `Tile tile`: The affected tile.
             - `int x`: The x-coordinate of the tile.
             - `int y`: The y-coordinate of the tile.
-            - `ref Vector3 lightColor`: The light color at the location of the tile, after global brightness is applied.
+            - `ref Vector3 lightColor`: The light color at the location of the tile, after being multiplied by `Lighting.GlobalBrightness`.
         - **Remarks:** It is highly recommended to avoid having side effects.
 - **Call Returns:** `bool`
     - Whether any changes were made.
+- **Remarks:**
+  - If the affect tile type already has custom lighting, it will be replaced.
+Only one modifier for a tile type can be active at a time.

 **Remarks:** Custom tile lighting affects only how tiles appear to be lit when using Smooth Lighting; there is no effect on any other part of the game.
 Before adding custom tile lighting, it is recommended to test whether a tile appears differently using Smooth Lighting compared to vanilla lighting.
 In most cases, custom tile lighting is not needed since Smooth Lighting preserves glow effects.